 All of our services are FREE and include:

 Gabbard Memorial Health Clinic

 The Dr. James Gabbard Memorial Health Clinic is a free primary care medical clinic staffed by generous volunteer doctors and nurses from the community.
 The clinic provides medical exams, vision exams, and dental exams.
 In addition to performing these exams, the clinic provides medications and works with the local Lion's Club to supply eyewear.
 The clinic also focuses on referring clients to more permanent medical homes and enrolling them in public assistance programs.

 Loaves & Fishes Free Cafeteria

 Loaves & Fishes is a free cafeteria that serves nutritious dine-in meals for the homeless, poor, working poor, disabled, and elderly.
 This program provides lunch and dinner Monday through Friday.
 For residents of Rustic House and Rainbow House, Loaves & Fishes provides all of their meals and bag lunches for those who have obtained gainful employment.
-The new facility seats over 100 clients and offers ADA-compliant restrooms and seating.
-The program is currently serving over 12,000 meals per month.
+The facility seats over 100 clients and offers ADA-compliant restrooms and seating.
+The program is currently serving over 10,000 meals per month.

 Rainbow House Shelter

 Rainbow House provides emergency shelter and transitional housing for homeless women and homeless women with children.
 The emergency housing program offers shelter and evaluates participants for the transitional housing program.
 The transitional program provides a structured, case-managed environment for these women and families to work toward greater self-sufficiency and independent living.
 When they are ready for independent living, case managers assist with housing searches and follow-up with them for a minimum of six months to assure that they can sustain independent living.